zophos/kattefes-volunteers/README.md

 <dd>Database decryption key.
 Default: nil</dd>

 <dt>DB_LOG_FILE</dt>
 <dd>Database log file name.
-Default: nil (log is NOT recorded).
-When '-' is given, DB log is written to STDERR.<br>
+When '-' is given, DB log is written to STDERR.
+Default: nil (log is NOT recorded).<br>
-Note that DB_LOG_FILE consists every SQL these issued on this system.
+Note that the log contains all raw SQL statements issued by the system.
-This means that anyone who can read the log can read sensitive data, even if database was encrypted.</dd>
+This means that anyone who can read the log can read sensitive data, even if the database was encrypted.</dd>
 </dl>

 ### Access